hra42/Go-TextType/README.md

 ## Dependencies
 The required Go packages for this project to function include:
 - embed for embedding files in executable.
-- encoding/gob for encoding the hotkey to a file
+- encoding/gob for encoding the hotkey and enter preference to a file.
+- github.com/gen2brain/beeep for update notifications.
 - github.com/getlantern/systray for system tray functionality.
 - github.com/go-vgo/robotgo for simulating keyboard inputs.
+- github.com/pkg/browser for opening a browser to the release page on GH.
+- github.com/tcnksm/go-latest for getting the latest version from GH.
 - golang.design/x/clipboard for access to the system clipboard.
 - golang.design/x/hotkey for creating and managing hotkeys.